Kjili/docs-in-a-nutshell/README.rst

 Tools
 -----

 `Sphinx <http://www.sphinx-doc.org/en/stable/>`_ is a nice tool for exporting documentation written in plain text files with markup languages like reStructuredText in which this document is written in.
-If you decide to use it along with reStructuredText, do check out their `CheatSheet <http://thomas-cokelaer.info/tutorials/sphinx/rest_syntax.html>`_.
+If you decide to use it along with reStructuredText, check out their `CheatSheet <http://thomas-cokelaer.info/tutorials/sphinx/rest_syntax.html>`_.

+It comes with a `list of powerful extensions <https://sphinxext-survey.readthedocs.io/en/latest/>`_ and a large user base.

 Sources
 -------